VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 3. State-led Maintenance

 ### 2.3.2 Enhanced Town-Led Maintenance
 **Enhanced town-led maintenance** would institute a per parcel payment as a financial incentive to assist towns with the cost of parcel mapping.
 Disbursement of this payment would be contingent on submittal of [Vermont GIS Data Standard-compliant](https://vcgi.vermont.gov/sites/vcgiupdate/files/doc_library/02-k-VT_GIS_Parcel_Data_Standard.pdf) digital parcel data to VCGI, maximum payment once per year per town.
 The amount of the payment would reflect a cost per parcel informed by current municipal maintenance, estimated to average $2.66 per parcel (see [appendix 2.4](#a24-funding-estimates)).
 The payment would be tallied by accounting only for those parcels that are changed in geometry since a town's last update.
-[Submittal quality criteria](#a23-submittal-quality-criteria) would be established and enforced to determine eligibility for funds.
+[Submittal quality criteria](#a23-submittal-quality-criteria) are established and would be enforced to determine eligibility for funds, with submittals that are not compliant deemed ineligible.
+Additional eligibility considerations include submittal deadlines, annual communication of intent by municipalities, and an option for towns to opt-out (see [Appendix 2.5 for more on eligibility](#a25-eligibility-for-per-parcel-payment)).
-Eligibility
-submittal quality criteria

 contract guidance

 Pros